vasileios27/GeoML-Lab/Autoencoders4EO.md

 - Stride: Stride defines the step size at which the kernel moves over the input.
 A stride of 1 means the kernel moves one unit at a time, producing a highly overlapping set of patches and, hence, a larger output feature map.
 A stride greater than 1 causes the kernel to skip some positions, leading to a smaller output (i.e., downsampling).
-For example, stride=(1,2) means that the kernel moves one step in the height dimension and two steps in the width dimensions.
+For example, stride=(1,2) means that the kernel moves one step in the height dimension and two steps in the width dimension.

 - Padding: Padding adds extra “border” cells (usually zeros) around the input before applying the convolution.
 This can help control the spatial dimensions of the output.
 For example, with a kernel of size 3 and padding of 1, the spatial dimensions of the output can be preserved (when stride is 1) because the padding compensates for the reduction normally caused by the convolution.